Jessy-Ding/BIDS-Lite-Organizer/README.md

   python -m bids_lite.cli apply --help
   ```

----

-## Testing and Validation

-We use a combination of automated tests, example-driven end-to-end runs, and cross-platform checks to validate the behavior of BIDS Lite Organizer.

-- **Automated unit tests (CLI core)**
-  - Core components (`checklist`, `normalizer`, `planner`, `validator`, `writer`) are covered by `pytest` tests in `bids_lite/tests/`.
-  - Tests exercise both **raw** and **derivatives** workflows, including:
-    - ID normalization and matching from messy filenames and folders
-    - Session handling (default `ses-01` for raw vs. optional sessions for derivatives)
-    - Correct BIDS paths in generated plans and write operations
-  - Run locally with:
-    ```bash
-    pytest -q
-    ```

-- **End-to-end example runs**
-  - The four example datasets in `examples/` are used as **regression tests**:
-    - Example 1: basic raw data
-    - Example 2: raw data + phenotype files
-    - Example 3: derivatives dataset
-    - Example 4: derivatives + publication files
-  - For each example, we:
-    - Run the `apply` command as documented in this README
-    - Compare the produced BIDS structure (including logs and metadata) to the checked-in expected output
-  - This validates that real-world-like datasets remain stable across code changes.

-- **Cross-platform GUI and CLI checks**
-  - GitHub Actions workflows run these checks on **Windows**, **Linux**, and **macOS**, ensuring that:
-    - The CLI entry points import and run without errors
-    - The GUI can be imported and initialized on all three platforms
-  - Manual GUI testing has been performed on macOS; on Windows/Linux, the **CLI is the primary, fully tested interface**, while the GUI is expected to work and is further validated by CI.

-**Summary of current status**

-- Automated unit tests pass on supported Python versions (3.9+).
-- All documented examples run end-to-end and reproduce the committed BIDS outputs.
-- Cross-platform CI confirms that the CLI and GUI initialization work on macOS, Windows, and Linux for typical configurations.

----

-## Challenges and Lessons Learned

-During development, several non-trivial design and engineering challenges arose; addressing them shaped the current architecture.

-- **Robust ID and filename normalization**
-  - Real datasets include IDs such as `001`, `patient-001`, `Smith2023A`, and long lesion-tracing filenames.
-  - We resolved this by centralizing normalization logic in the engine, writing tests for corner cases (e.g., author/year/case combinations), and ensuring consistent handling across validator, planner, and writer.

-- **Session semantics for raw vs. derivatives**
-  - BIDS requires sessions for raw data but treats them as optional for derivatives.
-  - Early versions conflated these behaviors; tests now explicitly cover:
-    - Automatically adding `ses-01` for raw datasets when `session_id` is missing
-    - Avoiding session folders for derivatives when no `session_id` is provided
-  - This is reflected in the planner tests and has significantly reduced user confusion.

-- **Cross-platform GUI behavior**
-  - GUI behavior differed across macOS, Windows, and Linux (Tkinter versions, drag-and-drop support, file dialog quirks).
-  - We mitigated this by:
-    - Keeping path handling and OS-sensitive logic minimal and centralized
-    - Using Tkinter and `tkinterdnd2` in a conservative, cross-platform style
-    - Adding automated cross-platform import/initialization tests and documenting known platform-specific considerations.

-- **Reproducible testing without real PHI**
-  - Because clinical neuroimaging data is sensitive, all tests and examples use **synthetic or de-identified toy data**.
-  - File and metadata generators are designed to mimic real clinical workflows (raw scans, lesion maps, phenotype tables) while remaining fully shareable and reproducible.

-These lessons directly informed the separation of concerns between validation, planning, and writing, and motivated the focus on example-driven documentation.

----

 ## Future Work

 Several extensions are planned or under consideration to make BIDS Lite Organizer more powerful and easier to integrate into research pipelines: